Good reasons to configure a local SMTP server

 - Open the Server Manager and choose Add roles and features.

-- Choose Role-based or feature-based installation and click Next.
-Choose your server in the next window and click Next again.
+- Choose Role-based or feature-based installation and select Next.
+Choose your server in the next window and select Next.

-- Scroll down in the list of roles and choose Web server (IIS) and click Next.
+- Select Web server (IIS) from the list of roles and select Next.
 Confirm any additional features that need to be enabled.

-- Next, select the SMTP Server feature in the list of features.
+- Select the SMTP Server feature in the list of features.
 Confirm any additional features that need to be installed.

-- Click Next to start configuring the web server role.
+- Select Next to start configuring the web server role.

-- Click Next to proceed with the default web server settings.
+- Select Next to proceed with the default web server settings.
 IIS will now also be installed and configure web services on port 80.

-- Click on Install to add the roles and features to the server.
+- Select Install to add the roles and features to the server.

 Configuring the SMTP server

-1. Open IIS Manager 6: Hit Windows-R and enter inetmgr6 and click OK to start it.
+1. Open IIS Manager 6: Hit Windows-R, enter inetmgr6, and select OK.

-Important: The SMTP configuration uses IIS Manager 6, not the 7.0 version.
+Note: The SMTP configuration uses IIS Manager 6, not the 7.0 version.
 After adding the SMTP server to your system your system will likely have both consoles installed.
-You need to use the version 6 one to configure the SMTP server.
+You need to use version 6 to configure the SMTP server.

 2. In IIS manager, right-click on SMTP Server and choose Properties: